Step 1: Choose a licence category that fits the work you have been doing or are being trained to do.

 Congratulations, you’re now an IRSE licence holder!
 Your licence is valid for ten years from the date shown on the card.
 However, you must have a surveillance assessment by a competence assessor after five years, to make sure that you have been keeping your skills and knowledge up to date.
 If you don’t do this your licence will lapse and you may not be able to do licensable work until you have been assessed again.

 If a complaint is made against you, IRSE can endorse (make a publicly available record of the complaint) or revoke (take away) your licence.
 Complaints may be made against you if someone believes you:

 During the assessment process, you can get help from your employer or your assessing agency.

-The IRSE Licensing website has information about the scheme, the obligations of licence holders, and the assessment process.
-If you have questions about the licensing scheme, or want to check your application’s progress once it’s been submitted, you can contact IRSE Licensing by emailing firstname.lastname@example.org or calling 020 7808 1191.
+If you have questions about the licensing scheme, you can contact IRSE Licensing by emailing firstname.lastname@example.org or calling the IRSE Licensing team on +44 (0)20 7808 1191.